meyfa/selena/README.md

 Every Lifeline script consists of an Object Definition Section followed by a Message Section.
 There can be many object definitions and many messages.
+The language includes support for comments (pieces of text not to be included in the diagram).

 ### Object Definitions